HBO Max: The 25 best TV shows to watch

 HBO Max has gradually built up a stack of TV shows well worth your binging hours.
-The home of Station Eleven and The White Lotus, it also brings new shows and episodes each week.
+The home of Euphoria and Station Eleven, it also brings new shows and episodes each week.

 Let's check out the weekly highlights below, and look at the very best of HBO Max's TV offerings beneath that.